 This is a great exercise to improve both range and strength of the shoulder.
 You don’t even need any equipment to really get a effective benefit from this exercise.
 The YWTI will improve scapula stability while moving the arms seperate to the shoulder

 This is a good exercise to improve strength in both the upper traps and the rotator cuff.

 A simple exercise that really targets the external rotators.
 This one can be used as both a warm up prior to heavier lifting, or an exercise in itself.

 A closed chain exercise that will target both your shoulder, and your trunk muscles.
 It’s a good exercise to use to improve your trunk stability as well as rehab/prehab your shoulders

 A good exercise to target the internal rotators.
 This one can and should be done in different arm positions so that you can strengthen the muscles in different ranges

 A great exercise for the shoulder abductors.
 This exercise will also help target your trapezius muscle and your neck muscles.

 These are just a small amount of exercise that can be very effective in improving both the strength and capacity of the rotator cuff and surrounding areas.
-If you have any questions or would like to book an appointment with a qualified exercise physiotherapy professional for your injured shoulder, call up on 07 3352 5116 or book online.
+If you have any questions or would like to start undergoing shoulder physiotherapy, book an appointment with a qualified exercise physiotherapy professional today!
+Give our Physiotherapy Brisbane team a call on 07 3352 5116 or book an appointment online.